Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Introduction

+\one{Here, we present a method to parallelise the MBS by distributing the computations over multiple GPUs.
+Our non-overlapping domain decomposition strategy \cite{benamou1997domain, collino2000domain, gander2002optimized, toselli2004domain, bercovier2009domain} is derived directly from a block operator decomposition of the Helmholtz equation.
+This eliminates the need for the commonly used explicit subdomain boundary conditions (e.g., \cite{toselli2004domain, berenger1994perfectly, dolean2015introduction}), and makes it possible to maintain the key benefits of the MBS: low memory use, high accuracy, and guaranteed monotonic convergence, while minimising the overhead on memory use and computation time.
+We show that the rate of convergence does not deteriorate when the number of subdomains grows, making our method scalable according to the definition in Refs.~\cite{toselli2004domain, bercovier2009domain}.}

-We demonstrate the domain decomposition approach on a dual-GPU system through a large 3D simulation of $3.1\cdot 10^7$ cubic wavelengths, a size that is $1.93 \times$ larger than the maximum that could be accommodated on a single GPU and took only $1.4$ hours to complete.
+We demonstrate the domain decomposition approach on a GPU system through a large 3D simulation of $3.27\cdot 10^7$ cubic wavelengths \two{sampled at $4$ points per wavelength}, a size that is $1.95 \times$ larger than the maximum that could be accommodated on a single GPU, and takes only $45$ minutes to \two{reach a relative residual of $10^{-6}$}. \two{With this new framework, a larger simulation size is possible as it is no longer limited to the memory size of a single graphics card.
+Further, the computations can be parallelised and scaled to even larger domains by adding more GPUs}.
 An open-source implementation in Python is available on GitHub \cite{code_wavesim_python}.

 We start in Section~\ref{sec:mbs} by summarising the MBS approach.
-In Section~\ref{sec:domain_decomp}, we introduce the proposed domain decomposition method.
+In Section~\ref{sec:domain_decomp}, we introduce the proposed domain decomposition method \one{and discuss its implementation, computational complexity and memory usage}.
 We then demonstrate the approach and analyse its efficiency and accuracy (Section~\ref{sec:results}).
 Concluding remarks are provided in Section~\ref{sec:conclusions}.